Noamsh123/DevopsProject/README.md

 The Portfolio project is a three tier web application that maintaining a database of football players it can query, insert, update, and delete from the db and it have a ci/cd with multibranch pipeline that build, test, publish and deploy.

 #### Application Architecture
-The application is comprised of two services:
+The application is comprised of three services:

 (1) A mySQL Server which hosts the data and allows to query, insert and modify.

 (2) A Python Server that work with flask and serve the data to the nginx